jacko06v/wasm-evm-chain/README.md

 - XVM - run wasm and evm VMs
 - unified-accounts - it allows to use metamask ( and ethereum compatible tools like remix/hardhat) and polkadot apps like polkadot.js app

-## maybe useful
-- collator-selection - staking a bond to became collator (just for parachain, maybe can be used for solo-chain validators or search for other pallets)

 # TODO
 - check if the solo-chain dev can be used on production
 - remove every unnecessary pallet